cgwalters/container-image-proxy/README.md

 - Parent passes one half of socketpair to child via e.g. fd 3 - `container-image-proxy --sockfd 3 docker://quay.io/cgwalters/exampleos:latest`
 - Parent makes HTTP (1.1) requests on its half of the socketpair

+# APIs

+### `GET /manifest`

+Returns the manifest converted into OCI format, plus the original manifest digest in a `Manifest-Digest` header.

+At the moment, when presented with an [image index](https://github.com/opencontainers/image-spec/blob/main/image-index.md) AKA "manifest list", this request will choose the image matching the current operating system and processor.

+### `GET /blobs/<digest>`

+Fetch a blob as is - no decompression is performed if relevant.
+The digest will be verified.

 ## Python demo code

 See [demo.py](demo.py).